Y6 Curriculum Information

 Rapid Recall will be given out weekly.
 Rapid Recall is very important to practise as an arithmetic paper is included as part of the SATs tests at the end of the year.

-This term children will be learning about:
+This term children will be learning:

-Four operations on whole numbers: In this unit, pupils will be exploring the four operations in combination and in isolation.
 The unit begins with lessons on creating and solving expressions involving brackets, exponents, multiplication, division, addition and subtraction.
 Pupils are then multiplying 3-digit and 4-digit numbers by 2-digit numbers using number bonds and column multiplication as the key methods.
 After this, they are estimating the product of multiplication sentences before moving on to division.
 Pupils are dividing 3-digit and 4-digit numbers by 2-digit numbers using a variety of methods, including number bonds and long division.
 Pupils then begin solving more complex word problems involving multiple operations, including multiplication and division, with bar models being a main heuristic in addition to other pictorial methods.
 Pupils are then challenged by finding common multiples and common factors before ending the unit exploring prime numbers.

 English